syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs4" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs4/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs4/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs4" %}
+{% endif %}

 ### Adding exceptions

-A few instance of the recurrence series can be excluded on specific dates, by adding those exceptional dates to the [`recurrenceException`](https://ej2.syncfusion.com/documentation/api/schedule/field/#recurrenceexception) field.
-These date values should be given in the ISO date time format with no hyphens(-) separating the date elements.
+You can exclude specific dates from a recurrence series by adding them to the [`recurrenceException`](../api/schedule/field/#recurrenceexception) field.
+These exception dates should be provided in ISO date-time format without hyphens (-) separating the date elements.

-For example, 22nd February 2018 can be represented as 20180222.
-Also, the time part being represented in UTC format needs to add "Z" after the time portion with no space.
-"07:30:00 UTC" is therefore represented as "073000Z".
+> For example, February 22, 2018, should be represented as "20180222".
+The time part, represented in UTC format, should have "Z" added after it without any space.
+For instance, "07:30:00 UTC" is represented as "073000Z".

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}